numpy/numpy/doc/source/reference/arrays.scalars.rst

    whereas the other types do not as they have more precision and therefore have closer values.

-   Conversely, the same value approximated at different precisions may compare unequal despite printing identically:
+   Conversely, floating-point scalars of different precisions which approximate the same decimal value may compare unequal despite printing identically:

        >>> f16 = np.float16("0.1")
        >>> f32 = np.float32("0.1")